simazhi/sinologica/content/post/2020-06-18-the-abralin-lectures.markdown

 ### Luis Miguel Rojas-Berscia - An Introduction to Dynamic Linguistics: Capturing Fluidity In Language Change

-I mistakenly first categorized this as a form of Cognitive Linguistics, but make no mistake, Dynamic Linguistics is an offshoot of Generative Semantics.
+I mistakenly first categorized this as a form of Cognitive Linguistics (see Soares da Silva below), but make no mistake, Dynamic Linguistics is an offshoot of Generative Semantics.
 Rojas-Berscia [takes us on a tour](https://youtu.be/YueBqMGcFLs) of what this framework entails.
 It's interesting to see how a different approach to variation (with lects and all) than the one I'm used to plays out.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YueBqMGcFLs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Pieter Seuren - Essentials of Semantic Syntax

+Any alternative to traditional Chomskyan grammar deserves a closer look, and [Seuren's Semantic Syntax model](https://youtu.be/DJSNvuy4n3g) is quite interesting, as it rejects the neo-positivist nature of the former, and does not treat syntax as a "random sentence generator".
+I did not know about Semantic Syntax, but I like how it clearly includes speech acts, lexical choices etc. However, it does seem to fall into the rule-list fallacy?
+I need to follow up on this model.
+It is also quite interesting to see how Rojas-Berscia's presentation follows this model, which makes sense in hindsight.
+Lastly, the Q&A is highly recommended as well.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/DJSNvuy4n3g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Anders Holmberg - Verb Second, But Not As We Know It: The Case of Estonian